dwallach1/StockerBot/README.md

 > npm run search -- -s AAPL
 ```

 You must provide the symbol flag (`-s` or `--symbol`).
-You can also pass a count flag (`-c` or `--count`) to get `x` amount of tweets, this value defaults to 10 if no value is provided.
+You can also pass an optional count flag (`-c` or `--count`) to get `x` amount of tweets, this value defaults to 10 if no value is provided.
 Passing a value of -1 for the count will get as many as possible.
-You can also provide a verified flag (`-v` or `--verified`) to ensure that each tweet is from a verified account, this flag defaults to 1 (true).
+You can also provide a verified flag (`--verified`) to ensure that each tweet is from a verified account, this flag defaults to `false`.